TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 !!! bug "As of 13 March 2022 Torguard Settles Piracy Lawsuit and has agreed to use commercially reasonable efforts to block BitTorrent traffic on its servers in the US using firewall technology. :bangbang:<br><br>I Talked to several people and they are still able to use Torguard for Torrents, Perhaps because the connection is encrypted.
 And others just selected a server in another country.<br>- [Source Torguard](https://torguard.net/blog/why-torguard-is-blocking-bittorrent-on-us-servers/){:target="_blank" rel="noopener noreferrer"}.<br>- [Source Torrentfreak](https://torrentfreak.com/torguard-settles-piracy-lawsuit-and-agrees-to-block-torrent-traffic-on-u-s-servers-220314/){:target="_blank" rel="noopener noreferrer"}."

-!!! warning "If the US server doesn't work for you use another country"
+!!! warning "If servers in the United States are not working for you, please try another country"

 ---